Chia Seed Pudding

 For those who haven’t had it before, chia seed pudding is made by combining chia seeds—a tiny seed often considered a “super food” for its impressive levels of fiber and protein—with a liquid, usually some kind of milk (dairy or non-dairy), plus other optional flavor mix-ins.
 Overnight, the chia seeds plump as they absorb the liquid, and the mixture thickens into a pudding-like consistency.

 Chia seed pudding has been popular for a while now, and it does offer many features that attract me—it’s healthy, high protein, high fiber, and incredibly filling.
 You can top it off any which way you like, it’s naturally gluten free, and it’s easy to make dairy free (vegan) as well.
+This Coconut Chia Pudding has become a favorite breakfast in our house.

 Plus, since chia pudding is prepped the night before and can last several days in the refrigerator (similar to this overnight steel cut oats recipe), you can mix up a big batch and have healthy breakfasts at the ready all week long.